bergie/bergie.github.com/_posts/2012-08-30-why-nodejs.md

 title: Introduction to Node.js and CoffeeScript
 published: false
 ---
+## Asynchronous programming

+The first thing most people here about Node.js is that it is an asynchronous programming environment.

 ## Why another JavaScript syntax?

 JavaScript the environment and JavaScript the syntax are two completely different things.
 Under the misleadingly Java-like surface lies something inspired by the most powerful and flexible languages out there.